Internev/Sissymouth/README.md

 * `npm install` to resolve dependencies
 * `npm run watch` to start transpile watch.
 This command will read files under `client/src` and generate a single file under `client/dist/bundle.js` which should be included by index.html

+* Is using gulp to transpile from ES2015. *